amanshresthaa/corner-houseLP/Everythingyouneed/whitehorseinformation.md

 ### **🗺️ NEIGHBORHOOD GUIDE**

 **Overview:**
-"Waterbeach pairs riverside adventures with Fenland heritage—start or finish at The White Horse for momo, roasts, and cask ales."
+"Waterbeach pairs riverside adventures with Fenland heritage—start or finish at The White Horse for momo, curries, and cask ales."

 **Nearby Attractions:**